apalbright/thelittledataset/content/post/if-you-give-a-judge-a-risk-score.md

 2. different policy responses across judges
 3. different treatment of similar defendants within judge and time

 *Quick sidebar: Different responses by judge (point 2 above) are important to consider given that judges work within specific counties and there is notable spatial variation in percentage of black defendants across the state.
-Consider the [this figure](/post/if-you-give-a-judge-a-risk-score_files/frac_counties.png) for a graphical illustration of the geographic variation in black defendant percentages.*
+Consider [this figure](/post/if-you-give-a-judge-a-risk-score_files/frac_counties.png) for a graphical illustration of the geographic variation in black defendant percentages.*

 To test out how much of the deviational disparities are explained by these three factors, I estimate three different specifications for each risk level: